WeersmaLabIBD/Microbiome/IBD_Twins_Microbiome_Utrecht_Groningen.md

 ```

-## When looking between twin pairs (intertwinpairs), we firstly had to create pairs that were not allowed to originate from the same twin pair
+## Random pairs of unrelated twins were created ensuring that both twins did not originate from the same twin pair.

 library("vegan")
 Beta = vegdist(db_twins, method="bray")